-In case of hypothyroidism, higher quantities of TSH are circulating in your blood as your body attempts to increase production of thyroid hormones.
-The reverse is true with hyperthyroidism, in which TSH levels are below normal and circulating thyroid-hormone levels are high.
+In the case of hypothyroidism, higher quantities of TSH are circulating in your blood as your body attempts to increase the production of thyroid hormones.
+The reverse is true with hyperthyroidism, in which TSH levels are below normal and circulating thyroid hormone levels are high.
 The most common thyroid condition is hypothyroidism or underactive thyroid.

 Symptoms of hypothyroidism: